-This museum (which is in Omotesando, not near Nezu Station, go figure) is a jewel of an art museum that showcases beautifully curated exhibits, focusing on traditional Japanese arts and crafts.
-The price of admission includes wandering the paths of its delightfully secluded garden, which manages to feel uncrowded even during iris season.
+This museum (which is in Omotesando, not near Nezu Station, go figure) is a small art museum that showcases beautifully curated exhibits, focusing on traditional Japanese arts and crafts.

 Open: Every day except closed on Mondays, Dec 29 – Jan 3 and during exhibit preparation

 Admission: Adult ¥1100 (¥1300 for special exhibition), student (high school and above) ¥800 (¥1000 for special exhibition)